olson-sean-k/plexus-web/src/user-guide/graphs.md

     .expect("cube");
 ```

-_Orphan views_ are similar to mutable views in that they may mutate the geometry
+_Orphan views_ are similar to mutable views in that they may mutate the data of
-of a graph, but they do not have access to the topology of a graph.
-Because they
+a graph, but they do not have access to the topology of a graph.
+Because they do
-do not know about other vertices, arcs, etc., orphan views cannot traverse a
+not know about other vertices, arcs, etc., orphan views cannot traverse a graph
-graph in any way.
-These views are most useful for modifying the geometry of a
+in any way.
+These views are most useful for modifying the data and geometry of a
 graph and, unlike mutable views, are not exclusive.
-Iterators over topological
+As such, iterators over
-structures in a graph sometimes emit orphan views.
+topological structures in a graph sometimes emit orphan views.

 ```rust linenums="1"
 type E3 = Point3<f64>;